(the number of current visitors is automatically updated every 4 minutes)

 Example of sample size calculation for Cox regression

-Sample size calculation in multivariable regression
+Sample size calculation in multiple regression

 - Make one sample size calculation for each independent variable as if you are going to do simple (unadjusted) regressions.
 You will get one sample size for each independent variable.
 Pick the one with the highest number as your preferred sample size (and perhaps add a margin of 20% extra).
 This is the most common strategy and the one used in the videos above.